RobertoPrevato/K8sStudies/docs/diving-deeper/docker-history.md

 rootless container execution and stronger isolation.
 This difference in architecture impacts how each tool handles security, resource management, and integration with other systems.

+Podman was created by [Red Hat](https://www.redhat.com/en), along with the open-source community.

+Podman's development was partly driven by the desire for a daemonless container engine, which offers a different architectural approach compared to Docker.
+This daemonless design aims to improve security and resource efficiency.
+It's a core component of Red Hat's container strategy and is used in various Red Hat products like Red Hat Enterprise Linux (RHEL).
+Podman's development continues to be driven by Red Hat and the open-source community, with ongoing efforts to enhance its functionality and performance.